taindp98/OneMax-DAC-Extension/README.md

 Observation:
 - A dictionary containing the current running configurations.
 - A message of `Populating Buffer` indicating that the warm-up process is running within N steps.
 - Then the training process starts running with the remaining steps indicated by total steps minus warm-up steps.
+There is some information including:
+    - step: current evaluation step
+    - shift: value of shifting
+    - loss: current training loss
+    - best_val_rt: best evaluated expected runtime

 ### Logs